Are you, or someone you know, interested in:

 - Having opportunities to network with colleagues and subject matter experts in financial stewardship?

-If so, please consider submitting a nomination for the 2019-2020 Financial Stewardship Institute.
+If so, please consider participation in the Financial Stewardship Institute.

 The Financial Stewardship Institute is an engaging professional development program with unique workshops that require analysis and interpretation of key principles related to why we do what we do and what we do when it comes to stewarding the finances of the University of Oregon.

-University of Oregon Financial Overview and Essentials of University Budget Planning
+- Session 1: University of Oregon Financial Overview and Essentials of University Budget Planning – Tuesday, October 4, 2022

-Small Group Project Check-in with FSI Design Team
+- Session 6: Small Group Project Check-in with FSI Design Team – Tuesday, December 13, 2022

 FSI Small Group Project Teams will present their recommendations to the FSI Design Team and project sponsors.